Xounder/Simulation---Van-der-Graaff-generator/README.md

 # Simulation---Van-der-Graaff-generator
-A simulation of the Van der Graaff generator using the Python language and the Pygame library Extraia as três partes e vá em dist -> Gerador_Van_Graff.exe
+A simulation of the Van der Graaff generator using the Python language and the Pygame library\n Extraia as três partes e vá em dist -> Gerador_Van_Graff.exe

 :)